PR0M3TH3AN/SeedPass/docs/advanced_cli.md

 **Features to Implement:**
 - **Seed Choice Prompt:** Asks users whether they want to generate a new seed or import an existing one.
 - **Encryption of Seed:** Uses the user-selected password to encrypt the seed, whether generated or imported.
-- **Nostr Profile Creation:** Upon first login, automatically generates a Nostr profile and checks for existing index data notes that can be pulled and decrypted.
+- **Profile Creation:** Upon first login, automatically generates a profile and checks for existing index data notes that can be pulled and decrypted.

 ---